 Most people who develop alpha-gal syndrome in the U.S. develop the condition when a Lone Star tick bites them.
 Bites from other types of ticks can lead to the condition in Europe, Australia and Asia.

 Ticks that cause alpha-gal syndrome are believed to carry alpha-gal molecules from the blood of the animals they commonly bite, such as cows and sheep.
 When a carrier tick bites a human, the tick injects alpha-gal into the person's body.

-For unknown reasons, some people have such a strong immune response to these molecules that they can no longer eat red meat without a mild to severe allergic reaction.
+For unknown reasons, some people have such a strong immune response to these molecules that they can no longer eat red meat or products made from mammals without a mild to severe allergic reaction.
 People who are exposed to many tick bites over time may develop more-severe symptoms.

 People with antibodies related to alpha-gal syndrome can have allergic reactions to the cancer drug cetuximab (Erbitux).
 Cetuximab-induced cases of this condition are most common in regions with a high population of Lone Star ticks, suggesting a possible link between Lone Star tick bites and an increased vulnerability to alpha-gal syndrome.
 More research is needed to understand the connection between ticks that carry alpha-gal in certain regions and cases of alpha-gal syndrome that don't seem directly linked to tick bites.

 Researchers think the hallmark time-delayed reaction of alpha-gal syndrome is due to the alpha-gal molecules taking longer than other allergens to be digested and enter your circulatory system.

 Doctors don't yet know why some people develop alpha-gal syndrome after exposure and others don't.
 The condition mostly occurs in the southeastern United States and parts of New York, New Jersey and New England.
 You're at increased risk if you live or spend time in these regions and: